e-Contract/eid-applet/README.txt

 	mvn -Dhttp.proxyHost=proxy.yourict.net -Dhttp.proxyPort=8080 -Denv=sdk
 -Dtoken=etoken clean deploy

-The final artifact is located under:
+The final SDK artifact is located under:
 	eid-applet-sdk/target/

 An SDK release build should use the production eToken containing the official